Anchovy, Peruvian anchovy

 Capture area — South East Pacific (FAO 87)

-The Peruvian anchovy fishery occurs in the Humboldt Current System (HCS), one of the most productive ecosystems in the world.
+The Chilean anchovy fishery occurs in the Humboldt Current System (HCS), one of the most productive ecosystems in the world.
 The stock is highly dependent on recruitment, which in turn changes with environmental and oceanographic conditions in the Chilean ecosystem, like El Nino and La Nina events.
-In response to environmental variabilities the Peruvian anchovy stocks fluctuate greatly and regularly, undergoing extreme collapses and recoveries throughout its history.

 A member of the Engraulidae family, Peruvian anchovy is found in the eastern South Pacific along the coast of northern Peru, southwards to Chile.
 It forms huge schools in surface waters and is entirely dependent on the rich plankton of the Peruvian Current.
 It breeds throughout the year along the entire coast of Peru, but with a major spawning in winter/spring (July to September) and a lesser one in summer (February and March); also throughout the year off Chile, with peaks in winter (May to July) and the end of spring (especially December).
 Peruvian anchovy mature at about 1 year (about 10 cm standard length); attains about 8 cm standard length in 6 months, 10.5 cm in 12 months and 12 cm in 18 months (maximum length 20 cm); longevity about 3 years.

 The spawning stock is in a good state and the fished stock is not over-exploited.
 The Chilean anchovy has a high resilience to fishing pressure.